Development workers (m/f/d) as Digital Ambassadors

 For general questions from dependent partners about local employment - please contact us at: map@giz.de

-Please observe the provisions of the country-specific vaccination regulations for entry and work in the country of assignment - in particular also regarding COVID-19.
+Please observe the provisions of the country-specific vaccination regulations for entry and work in the country of assignment.

 Please understand that we can accept and process in principle only applications via our E-recruiting system.
 Following the confirmation of your succesful application, kindly check your spam / junk mail folder on a regular basis, since some provider classify emails form our recruiting system as spam.